 Cherry trees are beautiful to have as woody ornamentals in a backyard because of their stunning flowers in the spring and their red leaves in autumn.
-However, the advantage of cultivating a cherry tree is being able to enjoy its delicious fruits, as well as its many health benefits.
+However, the advantage of cultivating a cherry tree is being able to enjoy its delicious fruits as well as their many health benefits.

 Cherry trees grow best in a loose, well-drained soil with a neutral to acidic pH.